 Note to specifier: close coordination with the electrical engineer is recommended to provide the proper power supply for a given installation.
-Additionally, coordination of power for HVAC, smoke detectors and sump pumps is required by the electrical designer.
+Additionally, coordination of power for HVAC, smoke and heat detectors, pit lighting, outlets and sump pumps is required by the electrical designer.